aws-samples/serverless-patterns/stepfunctions-ecs-sam/README.md

     * Create the task image and push it to the repository
     * Create the required roles for executing the ECS tasks
     * Create the ECS Cluster and the task definition for running the task
-    * Note the ARNs of the ECS Cluster and the Task Definition.
+    * Note the ARNs of the ECS Cluster, the Task Definition, the task role and the task execution roles.
 Also note the image name for the task.
-These are the ARNs and image name which will be used for testing.
+These are the ARNs and image name which will be used for testing and are required to be passed to the sam deploy process to deploy the statemachine..

 1. From the command line, use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file:
     ```